mmartial/OpenInfra25-GenAI/ComfyUI/01-LoRA_tokman/README.md

 ## Training notes

-When training a LoRA, we usually pick a unique token (like `tok`, `zzzperson`, `myStyle123`, ...) that doesn’t exist in the model’s vocabulary.
+When training a LoRA, we typically select a unique token (like `tok`, `zzzperson`, `myStyle123`, ...) that doesn’t exist in the model’s vocabulary.
 This token is injected into the text prompts during training and becomes associated with the subject/style in the dataset.

 Training the LoRA was done on 4,000 steps.